ixc7/Invidious-cli/README.md

 ## music player for invidious.io written in node.js

 search and play youtube files from the command line
-allows searching for unlimited pages (unlike ytfzf)
+allows searching for unlimited pages

 ---